-Lastly, by our choice of perturbation data discussed in Subsection \ref{subsection75}, the $A_\infty$ algebras $\wt{\fuk}{}^K(L)$ and $\wt{\fuk}{}^{\mf c} (\bar L)$ are identical on the classical level and $\tilde {\bm \varphi}$ is the identify on the classical level.
-Hence $\tilde {\bm \varphi}$ is a higher order deformation of the identity (recall its definition in Subsection \ref{subsection81}).
+Lastly, one can still choose perturbation data satisfying properties in Remark \ref{rem69}, such that the $A_\infty$ algebras $\wt{\fuk}{}^0 (L)$ and $\wt{\fuk}{}^\infty (L)$ are identical on the classical level and $\tilde {\bm \kappa}$ is a higher order deformation of the identity.
 This finishes the proof. \end{proof}

-It remains to prove Item (e) and Item (f) of Theorem \ref{thm818}.
-Indeed, when $J_X$ satisfies the conditions assumed in Hypothesis \ref{hyp15} and/or Hypothesis \ref{hyp17}, in our perturbation data, the perturbed almost complex structure can be made sufficiently close to $J_X$ and satisfy the same conditions.
-The argument uses various compactness theorems and depends on an energy bound.
-Such energy bound is dictated by the underlying combinatorial types of the moduli spaces.
-Then Item (e) and Item (f) of Theorem \ref{thm818} follow from dimension counting, whose proofs are very similar to those of Proposition \ref{prop811}, \ref{prop814} and \ref{prop817}.
-The details are left to the reader.
-This finishes the proof of Theorem \ref{thm818}.